-I didn’t know much about essential oils until I started esthetics school back in the ’90s.
-As part of our school supplies kit, every student had to have two bottles of essential oils to work with.
-I chose lavender and ylang ylang, simply because I liked the way they smelled.
+I didn’t know much about essential oils until I started esthetics school in the ’90s.
+Every student needed two bottles of essential oils for their school supplies kit.
+I chose lavender and ylang ylang, simply because I liked the scents.

-So much so, that I earned my undergraduate certificate in aromatherapy at the International Dermal Institute, and have worked with essential oils professionally for decades.
+This fascination led to my undergraduate certificate in aromatherapy through the International Dermal Institute.
+I’ve now worked with essential oils professionally for decades.

-My essential oil kit has grown from those two tiny bottles to hundreds of different oils.
-I love to introduce my students to essential oils, so if you ever come to one of my live DIY skin care workshops, there is always one table filled with dozens upon dozens of bottles of essential oils to smell, experience, and add to your handmade products.
+My essential oil kit has grown from those two tiny bottles to hundreds of oils.
+I love introducing my students to essential oils, so in my live DIY skin care workshops a table is filled with dozens of essential oils to smell, experience, and add to your handmade products.

-My goal is to help you choose the perfect essential oils for the face, no matter what your skin care goals.
-Oily and blemish-prone?
+My goal is to help you choose the perfect essential oils for the face, no matter your skin type or goals.
+Got oily or blemish-prone skin?
 Need anti-aging qualities?